devnax/naxui-manager/README.md

 ```

 ## mergeTheme
 This is a optional function.
-If you need then you can use this function to merge two them
+If you need then you can use this function to merge two theme

 ```js
 import {mergeTheme} from 'naxui-manager'